Audakel/fish_sms/README.md

 # SMS Fishing
+The project builds on a pilot project that was undertaken in 2006 to develop the use of SMS technology to enhance communication in agricultural value chains in Cambodia.
+The project worked closely with farmers, traders, silo managers and Ministry of Commerce officials to develop an electronic marketing communication system (EMCS) based on text messaging.
+The EMCS demonstrated a successful proof-of-concept and showed SMS as a robust and cost-effective technology.
+Future projects will explore the wider scale implementation of this SMS system in Cambodia and address the broader issues of cost, training and user literacy levels.

 Rural coastal peruvian fishing app. it supports 5  types of fish - barracuda, bass, flounder, tuna,  mojarra. there are 2 types of users - buyers and sellers. buyers can post how many of a type of fish they want at a certain price. sellers can post how many fish they have and at what price they want to sell. people can also text just a fish name to get price info about it. they can also text 'today' to get a recommendation.